dlwyatt/IseDemo/README.md

 in the console if you use the -ShowHints switch of Start-IseDemo.

 When you advanced to a new slide, all open files in the current ISE Powershell tab will be closed, then the files of the new slide will be opened.
-Advancing to the next or previous slide can be done with the keyboard shortcuts CTRL+PageDown and CTRL+PageUp.
+Advancing to the next or previous slide can be done with the keyboard shortcuts CTRL+Comma and CTRL+Period.
 (These shortcuts just execute the commands Invoke-NextIseDemo and Invoke-PreviousIseDemo.)

 To start the demo, run Start-IseDemo -Path $PathToRootFolder [-ShowHints].